-These skirts have a puffy silhouette just above the hem with the hem gathered (going in) with an elastic casing or a band
+This is a gathered skirt with a puffy silhouette just above the hem with the hem gathered (going in) with an elastic casing or a band.

-This skirt as the name suggest has the shape of an inverted tulip flower.
-It is a skirt with overlapping panels in the front with an irregular hem because of the way the it overlaps .
-The skirt is wider at the middle than the hem or waist
+This skirt as the name suggests has the shape of an inverted tulip flower.
+It is a skirt with overlapping panels in the front with an irregular hem because of the way it overlaps.
+The skirt is wider at the middle than the hem or waist.

 Depending on the taste of the person wearing a skirt or the style prevalent or even the cultural influence on the wearer or the body shape of the wearer, the height of the skirt can vary greatly.

 - Micro mini – This skirt length ends 1 inch below your bottom.
-Another way to look at it is the length of the skirt itself – extremely short at about 8-10 inch.
+Another way to look at it is the length of the skirt itself – very short at about 8-10 inch.

 - Mini -This skirt length ends at mid thigh